Overview

 - Lastly, avoid excessive clamp pressure

-As the directions aren’t always clear, always let the cribbage board sit for at least overnight before running through a planer or sanding.
-By doing so, you’ll allow time for the glue to cure and fully set which will help prevent joint failure.
+As the directions aren’t always clear, always let the cribbage board sit overnight before running through a planer or sanding.
+Doing so allows time for the glue to cure and fully set, which will help prevent joint failure.

 Step 4: Rough Sanding